|Modern I||5:45-7:00 pm||Justin Bass|

 Combining the basic techniques of ballet with the more modern steps found in Pop and Broadway, Jazz is an upbeat, stylish, and versatile dance form.
 Jazz classes will typically include strengthening warm ups, stretching techniques, across the floor movements, leaps, turns and center combination work to fun and upbeat music.

 This energetic class uses an eclectic mix of music, from R&B to house to pop and teaches dancers hip-hop movements, musicality and technique while also working on rhythm, precision, and muscle memory.

-SOMA, an acronym for Simple Organic Movement for All, celebrates the individual within a supportive community environment.
-Through the exploration of various movement styles, students will increase flexibility, strength, and coordination.
+Using basic modern technique and the exploration of various movement styles, students will increase flexibility, strength, and coordination.
 This joyful movement experience is open to people of all ages and dance backgrounds.

 Intermediate-to-advanced modern dance class.

 A faster-moving experience with West African and Congolese movement styles taught in an exciting and nurturing atmosphere to live drumming.

 Open to everyone 40 years of age and over.
 Increase creativity, fitness and longevity through movement.
 Throughout the session, instructors will integrate an eclectic variety of movement styles.